 - The country to which the personal data is transferred ensures an adequate level of protection for the data subjects’ rights and freedoms.

-- The transfer is legally required on important public interest grounds or for the establishment, exercise or defense of legal claims.
+- The transfer is legally required for significant public interest reasons or for the establishment, exercise, or defense of legal claims.

-- The transfer is authorized by the relevant data protection authority where we have adduced adequate safeguards with respect to the protection of the data subjects’ privacy, their fundamental rights and freedoms, and the exercise of their rights.
+- The transfer is authorized by the relevant data protection authority, and we have implemented adequate safeguards to protect the data subjects’ privacy, fundamental rights and freedoms, and the exercise of their rights.

-14. Disclosure and Sharing of Personal Data
+14. Disclosure and sharing of personal data

-We may share personal data we hold with any member of our group, which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in: https://www.legislation.gov.uk/ukpga/2006/46/section/1159
+We may share personal data we hold with any member of our group, including our subsidiaries, our ultimate holding company, and its subsidiaries, as defined in legislation link.

-15. Subject Access Requests
+15. Subject access requests

-To these ends, the company has a privacy statement setting out how data relating to individuals is used by the company.
+To achieve these goals, the company has a privacy statement that outlines how data related to individuals is utilized by the company.

-When receiving telephone enquiries, we will only disclose personal data we hold on our systems if the following conditions are met:
+When handling telephone inquiries, we will only disclose personal data stored in our systems if the following conditions are met:

-- We will check the caller’s identity to make sure that information is only given to a person who is entitled to it.
+- We will verify the caller’s identity to ensure that information is only provided to authorized individuals.

 16. Changes to this Policy

-We may modify this Privacy Statement at any time, but we will provide prominent advance notice of any material changes to this Statement, such as posting a notice through the Services, on our websites, or sending you an email, to provide you the opportunity to review the changes and choose whether to continue using the Services.
+We reserve the right to modify this Privacy Statement at any time.
+However, we will provide prominent advance notice of any substantial changes to this Statement.
+This notice may be given through the Services, on our websites, or by sending you an email to ensure that you are informed of any significant revisions.